the-monochord/virtual-webaudio/README.md

 `poc/manual-lfo/` - Manual LFO, the volume is being changed periodically through an interval

 `poc/monosynth/` - Monosynth, a simple, 1 octave, monophonic synthesizer, that you can play with the keyboard

+`poc/envelope/` - a simple AD envelope, which utilizes scheduling of audio params